cozy/cozy-docs/src/documents/en/hack/cookbooks/deploy.html.md

 ---

 # Deploy your application
-Once your awesome application is ready to be used, you migh wonder how use it in your Cozy.
+Once your awesome application is ready to be used, you might wonder how use it in your Cozy.
 This cookbook will describe packaging and distributing your application while avoiding common pitfalls.
 Open your package.json file, you'll need it!